moodle/devdocs/general/development/policies/deprecation/scss-deprecation.md

 //
 ```

-And alongside with that, a new issue should be created in the tracker to remove the deprecated SCSS code with the title `Remove strings deprecated in X.Y` and in the epic `X.[Y+4]` deprecations.
+And alongside with that, a new issue should be created in the tracker to remove the deprecated SCSS code with the title `Remove SCSS deprecated in X.Y` and in the epic `X.[Y+4]` deprecations.

 After 4 major versions, the deprecated SCSS code will be removed from the `deprecated.scss` file.